Master of Education and Theology [MEdTheol]

 - apply relevant skills in the disciplines of education and theology through the execution of a substantial research-based project, capstone experience or piece of scholarship.

-Every course of study for the Master of Education and Theology must consist of 135 points comprised of:
+The Master of Education and Theology through ALC consists of 135 points (9 units) comprised of:

 - Core unit—DE9016L Education and Theology in Dialogue

-- 15 points in the discipline of Biblical Studies or the discipline of Systematic Theology
+- One unit in the discipline of Biblical Studies or Systematic Theology

-- 15 points in the discipline of Education or the discipline of Religious Education
+- One unit in the discipline of Education Studies or Religious Education

-- 15 points in the discipline of Education or the discipline of Religious Education or the discipline of Systematic Theology
+- One unit in the discipline of Education Studies, Religious Education or Systematic Theology

-The standard full-time duration of the Master of Education and Theology is 18 months.
-Teachers who hold a 4 year undergraduate teaching qualification or a Graduate Diploma in Education or equivalent will normally only need to complete one year full-time.
+Teachers who hold a 4-year undergraduate teaching qualification or a Graduate Diploma in Education or equivalent will normally gain three units of RPL, and hence will only need to complete 6 units.

 DE9016L Education and Theology in Dialogue is a compulsory unit.
 All students must also complete a capstone unit during the last third of their degree.